polkascan/py-substrate-metadata-docs/docs/darwinia2/phragmenelection.md

 ### MaxCandidates
  The maximum number of candidates in a phragmen election.

- Warning: The election happens onchain, and this value will determine the size of the election.
+ Warning: This impacts the size of the election which is run onchain.
+Chose wisely, and consider how it will impact `T::WeightInfo::election_phragmen`.

  When this limit is reached no more candidates are accepted in the election.
 #### Value
 ```python
 30